 In the 1970s, pot used to have a THC concentration of 3 to 5 % (THC is the active ingredient that makes you high).
 Nowadays, the THC level in pot is well above 20% and with hydroponic cultures, it can reach up to 40%.
 It is also often laced with other chemical compounds, such as meth, PCP, MDMA, fentanyl, etc.

-This explains why more and more people are experiencing mental withdrawal symptoms like anxiety and other mental phenomena.
+This explains why more and more people are experiencing mental withdrawal symptoms like anxiety and other cognitive phenomena.
 You see more people now needing rehab to get off this drug.
 It isn’t a soft drug anymore.

 Yes.
 Depending on the medication, painkillers (opiates) are the number one culprit.
 Some of these medications have found their way into the streets and are sold on the black market.
 Hydro-morphine (Dilaudid), Oxycontin, Fentanyl, Percocet, and Percodan are just a few.